Izaan17/Bake-2.0/README.md

 python bake.py --install
 ```

+### Post-Installation

-4. Restart your terminal or source your shell configuration:
+After installation, restart your terminal or source your shell configuration:

 ```bash
 # For bash